archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 **External tools**: 7zip

-When *SampleTransfer/BagTransfer.zip* is processed using the Zipped Bag transfer type
+When *SampleTransfer/ZippedBag.zip* is processed using the Zipped Bag transfer type
 - [ ] The Bag Verification microservice executes successfully AND
 - [ ] All standard AIP structure and METS structure criteria apply AND
-- [ ] The contents of bag-info.txt are parsed into METS (if any)
+- [ ] The contents of bag-info.txt (if any) are parsed into METS

 ### 1.5